sand-blocks/bonmoja-devops-asssessment/SOLUTION.md

 ## Cost optimization

+**TODO**
+- NB: Budgets should be setup for the entire project to track costs

 **Actionable strategies**
 1. **Use Fargate Spot for ECS tasks** (up to ~70% savings). *Trade-off*: Interruption risk; use for non-critical/HA stateless services.
 2. **DynamoDB On-Demand** vs Provisioned with Auto Scaling based on access patterns.